 - Providing overall services for the selected employee benefit plan, whether self-insured or fully insured

 These responsibilities, focused solely on healthcare claims, can either be subcontracted to a trusted TPA or assigned to HR benefits staffers who can take on the tasks in-house.

-Here are just a few catastrophic claims that give employers pause when it comes to their consideration of adopting a self-insured approach to healthcare:
+Below are a few catastrophic claims that make employers pause their consideration of adopting a self-insured approach to healthcare:

 - Certain types of cancer and prolonged treatment plans

 - Chronic or end-stage renal, or kidney, disease

 - Cerebrovascular disease, related to the brain’s blood vessels